-For the people of Tel Aviv, it will be a Philosophical question what is south of Tel Aviv.
-Most will agree that it’s the area south of Yehuda Halevi Street and HaRakevet Street.
+For the people of Tel Aviv it will be a Philosophical question what is south of Tel Aviv.
+Most will agree that it’s the area south of Yehuda Ha-levi Street and HaRakevet Street.
 Excluding Yafo which is a different part.
 The area is the less developed area of the city with a poorer population.

 The Neglected side of Tel Aviv

-Since the 60's the area was known to be the poorer side of Tel Aviv. and as the rest of the city was advancing and developing, the South was neglected by the people and the authorities.
+Since the 60’s the area was known to be the poorer side of Tel Aviv. and as the rest of the city was advancing and developing, the south was neglected by the people and the authorities.

-The numbers of people who tried to infiltrate the border have increased dramatically with a peak at 2008 with more than 8700 people.
-Israel wasn’t ready for that kind of immigration and didn’t have a plan of how to take care of these people.
+The numbers of people who tried to infiltrate the border has increased dramatically with a peak at 2008 with more than 8700 people.
+Israel wasn’t ready for that kind of immigration and didn’t had a plan of how to take care of these people.
 At 2012 Israel has built a fence with the border with Egypt to stop any infiltration, of illegal immigrants and terrorists of IS from Sinai.

-Today there are estimated 50,000 illegal immigrants and refugees in Israel, most of them living in the south of Tel Aviv.
-Because the state didn’t have any plans of what to do with these people, the situation in those neighborhood has developed into a crisis.
+Today there are estimated 50,000 illegal immigrants and refugees in Israel, most of them living in south of Tel Aviv.
+Because the state didn’t had any plans of what to do with these people, the situation in those neighborhood has developed into a crisis.
 Combine it with the facts that these neighborhood were poor and neglected before, Walking in those areas especially at night can be unpleasant.
 The area around the central bus station at night become a center for junkies and prostitutes.

-There are many organizations working to improve the area and all kind of communal projects.
+There are many organizations working to improve the area, and all kind of communal projects.

 It doesn’t mean there are not interesting stuff around.
 It is a different side of Tel Aviv.
 People usually will not recommend you to visit south Tel Aviv, it is raw and not touristic.
 Most chances they don’t go there as well.
 Despite the bad reputation, I never heard of anyone who had troubles in those areas and I think that during the day it is safe to go there.
 Still, as a tourist don’t go there a night.